-Nowadays, most of the worlds energy needs are supplied through petroleum fuels, coal and natural gases and due to intensive exploitation their deposite become very depleted (Meher et al., 2006).
+supplied through petroleum fuels, coal and natural gases, which become very depleted due to intensive exploitation their deposite (Meher et al. 2006).
 Biodiesel is one of the important renewable energy as the substitute of the petroleum for transportation and household uses and it is regarded as a promising diesel replacement fuel.
 Biodiesel as an alternative fuel will have to take more important role as the world energy supply for future life since it can be produced from renewable resources such as vegetale oils or animal fats (Best, 2006).
-Biodiesel as a substitution for diesel fuel use has many benefits, such as for reduction dependency on foreign oil markets, substitution for diesel fuel or blends with diesel, and reduction vehicle emissions (Wirawan, et al., 2008; Ajav, et al., 2002).
+Biodiesel as a substitution for diesel fuel use has many benefits, such as for reduction dependency on foreign oil markets, substitution for diesel fuel or blends with diesel, and reduction vehicle emissions (Wirawan et al., 2008; Ajav et al., 2002).
 Moreover biodiesel is non-toxic and biodegradable.
 The existence of biodiesel also is very useful mainly in the remote area of Indonesia where diesel fuel is not available and its price become very expensive.